maksymbondaruk/first-repo/README.md

 # first-repo
-first repo to check our connection
+first repo to check our connection sad